ultralytics/ultralytics/docs/guides/azureml-quickstart.md

 # YOLOv8 🚀 on AzureML

 Note that this guide is only for quick trials from a compute terminal or from a Notebook.
 If you want to unlock the full power AzureML, you can find the documentation to:

 - [Create a data asset](https://learn.microsoft.com/azure/machine-learning/how-to-create-data-assets)
 - [Create an AzureML job](https://learn.microsoft.com/azure/machine-learning/how-to-train-model)
 - [Register a model](https://learn.microsoft.com/azure/machine-learning/how-to-manage-models)
 - [Train YOLOv8 with the AzureML Python SDK](https://medium.com/@ouphi/how-to-train-the-yolov8-model-with-azure-machine-learning-python-sdk-8268696be8ba)
 - [Train YOLOv8 with the Azureml cli](https://medium.com/@ouphi/how-to-train-the-yolov8-model-with-azureml-and-the-az-cli-73d3c870ba8e)

 ## Prerequisites

 You need an [AzureML workspace](https://learn.microsoft.com/azure/machine-learning/concept-workspace?view=azureml-api-2).

 ## Create a compute instance

-From your AzureML workspace, select Compute > Compute instances > New, select the compute with the resources you need.
+From your AzureML workspace, select Compute > Compute instances > New, select the instance with the resources you need.

 <img width="1741" alt="create-compute-arrow" src="https://github.com/ouphi/ultralytics/assets/17216799/3e92fcc0-a08e-41a4-af81-d289cfe3b8f2">